 How Yellow Jackets Build Their Nests

 The queen yellow jacket, who starts the nest, lays her eggs in these cells.
-Once the first batch of workers emerges, they take over the duty of expanding the nest to accommodate the growing colony.
+Once the first batch of workers emerges, they take over the duty of expanding the nest.
+This is to accommodate the growing colony.
 Over the course of a season, these industrious insects can create an impressively large nest.

 Where to Find Yellow Jacket Nests